Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Corpus Statistics

 \subsection{CoPaLink corpora}

-\textbf{CPL-Article} corpus is composed of papers describing Nextflow Bioinformatics workflows.
-CPL-Article is a subset of 26 \textit{Materials and Methods}-type sections from the BioToFlow corpus \citep{sebe_ida_2025}, which consists of 52 articles manually annotated with rich and diverse entity types and focuses on publications describing Bioinformatics workflows.
-We retain only the annotated entities referring to Bioinformatics tools.
-IAA score for this subset reached 80\%, indicating a good understanding of the annotation guidelines.

-In preparation for NER experiments, CPL-Article corpus was then split into training and evaluation subsets.
-For evaluation, we used five workflows as the test set.
-The remaining data were used to train the model, with 75\% allocated to the training set and 25\% to the validation set.
-To reduce potential dependency on any specific data partition, we constructed five distinct splits through random sampling. \\
+\textbf{CPL-Article} corpus is composed of 50 papers describing Nextflow bioinformatics workflows.
+IAA score reached 80\%, indicating a good understanding of the annotation guidelines.
+In preparation for NER experiments, the CPL-Article corpus was first split into a fixed test set with 25\% of the workflows (14) and a development set containing the remaining 75\%.
+To reduce dependence on a particular train/validation split, we generated five random splits from the development set.
+For each set, 75\% of the development data were used for training and 25\% for validation.

-For consistency, the same data partitioning ratios were used for the \textbf{CPL-Code} corpus.
-The test set consists of processes extracted from the same five workflows used for CPL-Article evaluation, yielding a total of 173 processes.
+For consistency, the same data partitioning ratios were used for the \textbf{CPL-Code} corpus, which contains \numprint{1368} processes.
+The test set consists of processes extracted from the same 14 workflows used for CPL-Article evaluation, yielding a total of 377 processes.
 This design ensures that both corpora are evaluated on the same workflows.
-Processes were randomly selected from workflows available on GitHub, with priority given to workflows associated with a publication.
-IAA on the CPL-Code corpus was 85\%, indicating strong agreement in the identification of Bioinformatics tools.
+IAA on the CPL-Code corpus was 80\%, indicating strong agreement in the identification of bioinformatics tools. \\

-Table \ref{stat_corpus} summarizes the statistics of the two corpora, including the number of annotated papers, code processes, and entities, and provides separate details for the training and test sets.
+Table \ref{stat_corpus} summarizes the statistics of the two corpora, including the number of annotated papers, code processes, and entities, and provides separate details for the training/validation and test sets.
+Tool overlap between development and test sets is moderate: CPL-Article contains 52 overlapping tools (\numprint{24.1}\% of unique test set tools, \numprint{26.7}\% of all test set tool mentions) and CPL-Code 74 (\numprint{32.9}\% unique, \numprint{63.5}\% all mentions).
+This indicates that most test set tools are unseen during training, supporting the use of these corpora to evaluate model generalization.
+In addition, we conduct a propagation experiment to assess whether this overlap affects performance (Section \ref{sec.res.propa}).